Tuwaiq-Data-Science-Bootcamp-V2/Capstone_Project/README.md

 - Celeba DataSet
 It is a collection of pictures of person who wear glasses and person without, it contains approximatly 13k with glasses and 189k without them.

+### Proposed Algorithms

+- vgg16 algorithm
+VGG16 is object detection and classification algorithm which is able to classify 1000 images of 1000 different categories with 92.7% accuracy.
+It is one of the popular algorithms for image classification and is easy to use with transfer learning

 ### Final Results and conclusion